Friends and Family of MAPs

 Encouraging suppression - Some people believe that MAPs are less likely to offend if they suppress their attractions.
 This is untrue, and research suggests that attempts to suppress sexual thoughts may cause them to increase in intensity and frequency.

-Controlling support - Many MAPs struggle with mental health issues, and support can help them overcome these, but it only works when it is a choice.
+Controlling support - Many MAPs struggle with mental health issues, and support can help them overcome these, but support only works when it is a choice.
 Actions like forcing your friend or family member into therapy or preventing them from accessing support groups could further harm their mental health.

 Outing them - Due to widespread stigma, your friend or family member could face numerous threats to their career, property, and wellbeing if their attractions become known to the wrong person.
 Their attractions are nobody's business but their own, and disclosing them to others should always be their decision,